legh0378/sql-project/README.md

 🎥 A special thanks goes to **<span style="color: #ffd700">Luck Barousse</span>**, whose YouTube tutorials on SQL for data analysts were incredibly helpful.
 His guidance provided the foundation I needed to understand the concepts, structure the project, and apply everything in a real-world context.
 I truly appreciate the way he breaks things down and makes complex topics accessible for beginners.

-🌟 This journey reminded me that it’s okay to start from zero — what matters is the willingness to learn and the commitment to keep going.
-I’m proud of how far I’ve come and excited to keep building from here.
+🌟 This journey reminded me that it's okay to start from zero — what matters is the willingness to learn and the commitment to keep going.
+I'm proud of how far I've come and excited to keep building from here.